Watercolor painting is a popular medium, but it can be challenging to achieve the same effect digitally without experience in digital painting.

 You can experiment with different brush hardness levels, and if you are going to use your own dual brush, make sure that the brush stamp is not exceeding the canvas and making hard edges

-Once you have all textures open and ready, you can start defining them as brush presets and patterns
+Once you have all textures open and ready, you can start defining them as brush presets and patterns, start by selecting the brush stain document and defining it as brush preset.

 Next, switch to the paper texture, then go to Edit > Define Pattern, and we can call this “Watercolor Texture”.